primer/react/.changeset/smart-points-exercise.md

 '@primer/react': patch
 ---

-Fix legacy task list position calculation
+Address scenario in useListInteraction where the position calculation can be incorrect when tasklists appear above legacy task lists